gitGNU/gnu_stribog/README.txt

 SOME TECHNICAL NOTES FOLLOW

+This project consists of hardware and software sections. the former is developed with gEDA, the latter with GNU toolchains.

+Hardware contains a 3-axis (magnetoresistive compass, accelerometer, optionally gyroscope) and an ARM-based microcontroller to manage all.

+Software includes programs for MCU to test and align hardware parts, to perform the measurements; the software part also has some programs for POSIX host to receive obtained data.

 Stribog is primarily designed on LPC2138, but actually LPC213[46] can be used, too. the only change will be in ld scripts (2138.ld and ram2138.ld), as shown in comments there.